vaariance/variance-dart/README.md

 ```

 > The `PassKeyPair` object, obtained during registration with your `PasskeySigner`, is required for this operation.
-> You can serialize and persist the keypair for later use in your application.
+> It is recommended serialize and persist the keypair for later use in your application.
-> Additional modules (`validator`, `hooks`, `executors`, or `fallback`) can be initialized during account creation.
-For Passkey-enabled accounts, the `WebAuthnValidator` module must be included during initialization.
-> The `safeSingleton` address can be customized during account creation.
-If not specified, it defaults to `SafeSingletonAddress.l1` for mainnet or `SafeSingletonAddress.l2` for L2 chains.

-#### To create a [Modular Safe](https://docs.safe.global/advanced/erc-7579/7579-safe) Smart Account
+### To create a [Modular Safe](https://docs.safe.global/advanced/erc-7579/7579-safe) Smart Account

- > please refer to [ERC7579](https://erc7579.com/) for more information.
+ For more details about the technical specifications and implementation, visit [ERC7579](https://erc7579.com/) and [Rhinestone](https://rhinestone.dev).

+ To access all available modules, install the `variance_modules` package by running: `flutter pub add variance_modules`

 ```dart
 final salt = Uint256.zero;